RHS Growing Guides

 Storing

-Once all the foliage is papery and dry, put the onions in net bags or trays in a single layer, or tie them into plaits and hang up.
+Once all the foliage is papery and dry, put the onions in net bags or trays in a single layer, or tie them into plaits and hang them up.
 Keep them in a light, cool, dry and well-ventilated place – don’t store in the dark, as this encourages sprouting.

 Autumn-planted onions will store until early winter.
 Spring-planted or seed-raised onions can last until well into the following spring.